-When appearance happens to be the only gage we have of someone, as in this case, how it “registers” can help or hinder a person’s credibility.
+When appearance happens to be the only gage we have of someone, as in this case, how it “registers” can help or hinder credibility.

-Dressing for the ocassion has practical merit.
+Dressing for the occasion has practical merit.
 It silently reflects a certain amount of care and regard…or a lack of it.
-I also think it affects how we feel about ourselves and how others respond to us in any given situation.
+It also can affect how we feel about ourselves; and how others perceive & respond to us in any given situation.

-With that in mind, I next came across a saved article that I wanted to share with you sometime–And, now’s a good time.
+With that in mind, I next came across another saved article that I wanted to share with you–And, now’s a good time.
 See what you think.
 It’s from a lecture by Paul Johnson reprinted in Imprimis: Heroes: What Great Statesmen Have to Teach Us.

 Mr. Johnson begins with… “If we look at what heroic statesmen can teach us, the sartorial dimension–what they wear–is indicative.
 Then he cites examples of leaders who recognize their dress as significant and meaningful “communication”.